TomusD/muMoE-RNBERT/README.md

 # μMoE-RNBERT: Interpretable Music Harmonic Analysis Through Multilinear Mixture of Experts

-This repository contains the official implementation of the model described in the ICASSP 2026 paper **"Interpretable Music Harmonic Analysis Through Multilinear Mixture of Experts"**.
+This repository contains the official implementation of the model described in the ICASSP 2026 paper[paper](https://drive.google.com/file/d/1AxEq5o17pqSM4ofU_voqHWCGsIwECavb/view?usp=sharing) **"Interpretable Music Harmonic Analysis Through Multilinear Mixture of Experts"**.

 If you find this work useful in your research, please cite the paper: